 Voided shipments will appear with a strikethrough in your Shipments grid.
 Click the Voided status in the left-hand sidebar to view all voided shipments.

-Please contact your carrier directly to inquire about the status of refunds, determine why a void request was unsuccessful, or ask questions about your postage billing history.
+Please contact your carrier or postage provider directly to inquire about the status of refunds, determine why a void request was unsuccessful, or ask questions about your postage billing history.

 The process of refunding the label will have requirements or restrictions based on the carrier the label was originally purchased from.